BorisDudkin/FinTech/README.md

 # FinTech
-This repository holds the solution to the challenges from the FinTech Bootcamp
+This repository holds the solutions to the challenges from the Columbia FinTech Bootcamp